UK Health Insurance for International Students: Coverage & Benefits

 • Private Insurance: It offers additional benefits and faster access to certain services not covered by the NHS.

-• Specialised Student Plans: Tailored specifically for international students, these offer comprehensive coverage, including travel insurance.
+• Specialised Student Plans: Tailored specifically for international students, these offer comprehensive coverage, including international travel insurance.

 Having health insurance while studying in the UK comes with several benefits.
 These are: